BPBA Consultant

 Kanban

-Scrum is an iterative, incremental framework that encourages collaboration, transparency, and continuous improvement.
-It is ideal for complex projects that require frequent feedback and adjustments.
+Scrum is an iterative, incremental framework rooted in the principles of the Agile Manifesto that promotes collaboration, transparency, and continuous improvement.
+This approach aligns with Agile methodologies and is particularly effective for complex projects that require frequent feedback and adjustments, ultimately enhancing Business Agility.

 Kanban